 Herbs and Pregnancy: What are the risks?

 Although herbs are natural, not all herbs are safe to take during pregnancy.
 The FDA urges pregnant women not to take any herbal products without talking to their health care provider first.
-Women are also urged to consult a trained and experienced herbalist (or other professional who is trained to work with herbs) if they want to take herbs during their pregnancies.
+Women are also urged to consult a trained and experienced herbalist (or other professional who is trained to work with herbs) if they want to take herbs during their pregnancy.
 Some herbal products may contain agents that are contraindicated in pregnancy.

 Herbs and Pregnancy: Herbs of Caution while Pregnant